Advanced Welsh Baccalaureate Qualification

 Jarrod Thomas, Former Pupil: Cwrt Sart Comprehensive School

-“Studying the WBQ has been interesting and given me skills that have helped with other subjects like Law and History.”
+“The WBQ has been interesting to study and has given me skills that have helped with other subjects like Law and History.”

 Ruth Harry, AS Student